mansourmurad7/CercubePlus/README.md

 3. **YouPiP:** enable YouTube's **native PiP**.
 More options are in YouTube Settings => General.

-4. **YTUHD:** unlock VP9 codec and in effect, enables video quality of 2K and 4K.
-You can configure YTUHD in YouTube's Settings - Video quality preferences.

-5. **YouTube Dislike Return:** brings back Dislike counts under YouTube videos using **ReturnYoutubeDislike**'s API.

 <details>
   <summary>Expand!</summary>

-6. **YTClassicVideoQuality:** since YouTube v16.xx, you need one more step to change the video quality.
-YTClassicVideoQuality brings back the old video quality selector, which is a lot better than the new one.

-7. **YTNoHoverCards:** offer an option to enable/disable the annoying suggested videos show up at the end of the videos.

-8. **YTABGoodies:** allow you to disable some YouTube A/B testing features.
+4. **YTABGoodies:** allow you to disable some YouTube A/B testing features.
 It is a combination of several tweaks, such as:

 - YouAreThere: disable "Video paused.
 Continue watching?" popup in the YouTube app when you play a long video.

-- YouRememberCaption: make YouTube remember your video caption setting (if not already).

-- YTNoCheckLocalNetwork: block the Local Network permission popup.

-9. **NOYTPremium:** remove YouTube Premium upsell alerts.
+5. **NOYTPremium:** remove YouTube Premium upsell alerts.
 </details>

 # Known issues